showtimezz/Downloads-Folder-Sorter/README.md

 ## How it works
 This program uses the python `datetime()` function in order to calculate the month for subdirectories.
 It does this once every time the program is initiated.
 To use this as a hands-off background process that initializes itself on start up, you should reboot your PC at least once a month.

+## Using this program on Windows
+Windows uses '\', while linux uses '/' in their paths and folder structures.
+In theory, changing evey instace of '/' to '\' should do the trick.
+However, this wasn't tested.

 You could make this program a CRON job, or create a shell/bash script and add that to startup.
 ## Contributing